xOkMuh/luna-byok-roleplay/README.md

 * **Seed-Locked Expression Slots:** Say goodbye to broken character consistency.
 Once your primary profile avatar is rendered, the engine freezes the generation seed.
 This unlocks a grid of 16 default emotion slots (Laughing, Sad, Grumpy, Blushing, etc.) and 8 custom expansion slots.
 You generate them one by one, ensuring total facial stability.
 * **Dynamic Mood Splitting:** During live text conversations, the engine tracks the character's internal psychological state and autonomously swaps their active profile avatar in real-time to match their current emotional reaction.
 * **Visual Reaction Loops:** The image generator reads the deep context of the chat thread.
 Breaking the fourth wall, characters textually, physically, and emotionally react to their own newly generated photos inside the chat box.
+* **Seed-Locked Expression Slots:** Say goodbye to broken character consistency.
+Once your primary profile avatar is rendered, the engine freezes the generation seed.
+This unlocks a grid of 16 default emotion slots (Laughing, Sad, Grumpy, Blushing, etc.) and 8 custom expansion slots.
+* **Chibi Companion Stickers:** Beyond facial expressions, the engine generates 8 unique super-deformed Chibi stickers (with or without background integration) to be used as dynamic reactions during specific Companion Mode events.

 ![The DNA Forge Menu](https://github.com/xOkMuh/luna-byok-roleplay/blob/main/Screenshot_2026-07-26-01-26-51-188_com.muh.luna.jpg)